Robust Unsupervised Video Anomaly Detection by Multi-Path Frame Prediction: Related Work

 For a long time in the past, anomaly detection methods are mainly based on hand-crafted features, such as histograms of oriented gradient (HOG) and histograms of oriented optical flow (HOF).
 For example, Mehran \etal~\cite{mehran2009abnormal} constructs a social force model, and Li \etal~\cite{li2013anomaly} fits a mixture model for dynamic texture.
 Hidden Markov models (HMMs)~\cite{hospedales2009markov,kratz2009anomaly}, Markov random fields (MRFs)~\cite{kim2009observe}, and Gaussian process models~\cite{li2015anomaly,cheng2015video} have also been used for modeling normal patterns and identifying anomalies.
 Sparse reconstruction~\cite{YangCong:2011:SRC:2191740.2191781,zhao2011online,Lu:2013:AED:2586117.2586998,luo2019video} and locality sensitive hashing~\cite{zhang2016video} are also popular methods based on hand-crafted or shallow features.
-With the rise of deep learning-based methods, auto-encoders for feature learning have been widely applied for video anomaly detection~\cite{DBLP:conf/bmvc/XuRYSS15,Hasan_2016_CVPR,Zhao:2017:SAV:3123266.3123451,chong2017abnormal,luo2017revisit,luo2017remember,Gong_2019_ICCV,wu2019deep,wang2018detecting}.
-Beyond that, Morais \etal~\cite{Morais_2019_CVPR} uses skeleton trajectories to learn pedestrian-related behavior.
-Ionescu {\etal} conducts a multi-stage learning strategy including clustering and one-versus-rest classification~\cite{ionescu2019detecting}, and later improves the performance by detecting the object of interests~\cite{Ionescu_2019_CVPR}.
-The method based on frame prediction is first proposed by Liu \etal~\cite{liu2018ano_pred} and has been extended by Ye \etal~\cite{ye2019anopcn}.
-Besides all aforementioned methods that only use unlabeled normal videos in training, some works~\cite{Sultani_2018_CVPR,Zhong_2019_CVPR,ramachandra2020learning} require additional data or annotations, while other works resort to auxiliary models such as object/person detectors~\cite{Ionescu_2019_CVPR} or pose estimators~\cite{Markovitz_2020_CVPR}.
-Their additional requirements limit the applications in practice of these methods.
+However, these methods offer inferior performance because of the limited representational power of simple features.